XShawn1/OnlineComment_Analysis_Fiat_2023/README.md

 - In the 2nd phase the NLP technologies were applied to process data then output the model results;

-- In the 3rd phase the results were visulaised through both Python and PowerBI;
+- In the 3rd phase the results were visualised through both Python and PowerBI;

 - In the last phase the results & visualisations were analysed and insights were concluded